An Axiomatic Theory for Reversible Computation: Case Studies

 \subsection{Reversible sequential systems}

 In \emph{sequential systems} there is no concurrency.
 Hence, in this section, we represent them as LTSIs where the independence relation, modelling concurrency, is empty.
-This is for instance the case for Janus programs~\cite{YokoyamaG07} or CCSK processes without parallel composition.
+This is for instance the case for Janus programs~\cite{YokoyamaG07} or CCSK processes without parallel composition such as the ones studied in~\cite{BR23}.
 In this setting, SP, PCI, IRE and IEC hold trivially.
 Moreover, BTI is equivalent to backward determinism, which is the main condition required for reversibility in a sequential setting (see, e.g., Janus~\cite{YokoyamaG07}).

 \begin{definition}[Backward determinism] An LTSI is backward deterministic iff $P \ftran{a} Q$ and $P' \ftran{a'} Q$ imply $P = P'$ and $a=a'$. \end{definition}

 \begin{proposition} A sequential system satisfies BTI iff it is backward deterministic. \end{proposition} \begin{proof} For the left to right implication, assume towards a contradiction that the system satisfies BTI but it is not backward deterministic.
 Then there are $P \ftran{a} Q$ and $P' \ftran{a'} Q$ with $P \neq P'$ or $a \neq a'$.
 By the Loop Lemma we have the reverse transitions, which are coinitial and backwards, hence by BTI they need to be independent, what is a contradiction since the independence relation is empty.